The Diploma in Coaching is a graduate level course accredited by Middlesex University.

 a) *Certificate in Coaching (Option 1 or 2) (6 days or 5 intensive days)

 b) *Certificate in Stress Management and Performance Coaching (6 days)

 c) *Certificate in Psychological Coaching/Coaching Psychology (5 days)

 * One or more of these may be omitted where the student can demonstrate a sufficient

-In addition, students may choose to complete the following optional modules, fees for which are payable separately upon application:
+In addition, students may choose to complete the following optional workshops, fees for which are payable separately upon application: